Skip to content

 // the dogfood

-The MVP is a chatbot I built for myself: a 120B self-hosted model connected to my entire vibe-coding corpus.
-Documentation, patterns, examples—all searchable via conversation.
+The MVP is a self-hosted assistant connected to a curated engineering corpus.
+Documentation, patterns, examples, and decisions become searchable through conversation.

 // why this is hard

 FIPS cryptography.
 Standard TLS libraries don't work.
 OpenSSL FIPS module required.
-Most open source projects assume you have normal crypto—Dify didn't.
+Most open-source projects assume normal crypto.
+Dify didn't.

 OpenShift security context.
 No root.
 Arbitrary UIDs.
 Read-only filesystems.
 SecurityContextConstraints that block 90% of Docker Hub images out of the box.